cloudflare/cloudflare-docs/content/cloudflare-one/insights/risk-score.md

 Cloudflare Zero Trust assigns a risk score of Low, Medium or High based on detections of users’ activities, posture, and settings.
 A user’s score is equal to the highest-level risk behavior they trigger.

-### View a user’s risk score

 To view a user's risk score in [Zero Trust](https://one.dash.cloudflare.com/), go to **Risk score** > **User risk scoring**.
 Select a user's name to view their instances of risk behaviors, if any.

-Users that have had their risk score cleared will not appear in the table unless they trigger another risk behavior.
+Users that have had their risk score [cleared](#clear-a-users-risk-score) will not appear in the table unless they trigger another risk behavior.

 ### Clear a user’s risk score

-If required, you can reset risk levels for specific users.
+If required, you can reset risk scores for specific users.
 Once reset, users will not appear in the associated risk table until they trigger another risk behavior.

 1. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Risk score** > **User risk scoring**.
 2. Select the user you want to clear the risk score for.
-3. Under **User risk overview**, select **Reset user risk**.
+3. In **User risk overview**, select **Reset user risk**.
 4. Select **Confirm**.

 ## Predefined risk behaviors